Strange Bedfellows

 $19.95

-The bawdy English language has never been overly concerned with purity, and this promiscuous proclivity has contributed to many alluring word histories.
-Richler combines his etymological talents with those of the muck-raking journalist to expose the louche baggage that many words have accumulated throughout the centuries.
+The English language has never been overly concerned with purity.
+For centuries it has slept around and been seduced by many foreign influences, indulging in promiscuous relations that have contributed to many alluring word histories.
+Combining his etymological talents with those of the muck-raking journalist, Howard Richler exposes the often louche baggage that many words have accumulated throughout the centuries.

-When reading Strange Bedfellows: The Private Lives of Words expect to learn the unexpected truth about the past lives of many words.
-You will discover why gossiping in church is etymologically proper and that words such as “avocado” and “porcelain” have past associations with some of the nether regions of the body that have been conveniently forgotten by the lovers of fruit and fine china.
+Discover how “exuberant” used to mean “luxuriantly fertile” and derives originally from “overflowing udders.”
+Learn how words such as “avocado” and “porcelain” have past associations with some of the nether regions of the body that have been conveniently forgotten by the lovers of fruit and fine china.